dasensioco/edu-devcamp/HOL/HOL2/README.md

     ![image](./media/2018-08-29-13-20-00.jpg)

 1. Return to the list of active users and repeat the process for one of Bill's students in the `Technology - Programming 2` class: `Jane Doe`.
+Make sure Jane's `Product license` is set to `Education - Student` to be able to log in.

 1. Start the Teams client.
 Click the initials of the logged in user in the upper right corner and select `Sign out`.